amccarthy13/meetperry/README.md

 * The POST webhook endpoint would be best deployed on a cloud hosted kubernetes cluster (or similar)
 * I believe most obvious edge cases are handled here.
 I created custom exceptions which are caught in the route logic.
   * These include duplicate `create` events for tasks, sending an `update` or `deletion` event before a task is created, and sending an invalid event type
+  * Invalid task statuses are also handled.
+If a task is marked as deleted but a completion is still attempted, it will fail.
+  * The service is also idempotent.
+A completion can be performed on an already completed task and the endpoint will return success but nothing will change.
+The same applies for deletions
   * Some issues would probably pop up regarding the request structure.
 FastAPI does some heavy lifting and enforces the request structure with 422's returned if any parameter types are invalid.
 Regardless, I'm sure some 500's could be produced with malformed request bodies.
 * In a more built out implementation, we would want GET endpoint(s) to retrieve task information.
 * We would also probably want to include more logging and to store each webhook that is sent for auditing purposes.